project-unisonOS/project-unisonos.github.io/docs/index.md

 # Introducing Unison

-Unison is an edge-first agentic computing platform that turns your devices into private, context-aware AI systems.
-It orchestrates identity, consent, context, and inference on the device, with optional, policy-controlled cloud support when you choose it.
+Unison is an AI-first computing platform that redefines how people interact with technology.
+It transforms everyday devices into private, deeply personalized AI systems that understand your goals, adapt to your preferences, and work entirely in your best interest.

-Build and deploy secure, multimodal agents that run where your users are—without surrendering their data.

-## How Unison Works (High Level)

-- **Edge-first control plane** – An intent graph and orchestrator coordinate services for policy, consent, identity, context, storage, and inference.
-- **Context and profiles** – A context graph and profile store fuse signals and preferences into a consent-aware view of each user.
-- **Multimodal I/O** – Renderer, shell, and IO services (speech, vision, core) emit events and render experiences on real devices.
-- **Inference gateway** – A dedicated inference service brokers calls to local and cloud model providers when policy allows it.

-For a detailed breakdown, see the Architecture section.
+Instead of designing for “users” who must learn systems, Unison builds a more natural, symbiotic partnership between people and their technology.
+Interactions are multimodal, including speech, vision, gesture, and text.
+Experiences are generated in real time based on what you need in the moment.
+Unison does not pursue advertising or engagement objectives; its only objective is to help you accomplish yours.

+Privacy, personalization, and trust are built into the core.
+Context, intent, and preferences stay on your device by default, giving you the freedom to choose which AI models you use and to switch providers at any time without losing your history.
+You own your data, not the model.

+---

 ## Why Unison Matters

+### Personalization

+Unison gets to know your needs, preferences, routines, and goals, then generates bespoke experiences tailored specifically for you.
+It is always working on your behalf, never on behalf of others.

+### Privacy and autonomy

-- **Privacy and autonomy** – Data stays on the device by default; cloud usage is explicit, logged, and policy-gated.
+Data stays on your device unless you choose otherwise.
+Cloud usage is explicit, transparent, and policy-controlled.

-- **Agentic computing** – Intents flow through a unified orchestration layer instead of ad‑hoc scripts and APIs.
-- **Secure edge profiles** – Profiles, preferences, and history are stored in consent-aware, encrypted services.
-- **Inclusive experiences** – Startup and interaction flows are modality-aware and align with accessibility requirements.
+### Secure edge profiles

+Your history and preferences live in consent-aware, encrypted services under your control.

+### Inclusive experiences

+Interaction and rendering flows follow accessibility best practices across modalities, ensuring that Unison adapts to you rather than requiring you to adapt to it.

+---

+## How Unison Works

+### Edge-first control plane

+An orchestrator and shared intent graph coordinate identity, consent, policy, context, storage, and inference services directly on the device.

+### Context and profiles

+Encrypted profiles and context graphs capture preferences, history, and real-time signals to understand what you want without sending data away.

+### Multilingual, multimodal I/O

+Speech, vision, text, and other interfaces are unified through a renderer, shell, and I/O services that emit events and shape experiences all on your device.

+### Inference freedom

+A dedicated inference gateway routes requests to local or cloud models based on your preferences and policies.
+All personal data and context remain outside the model so you can change models whenever you want without losing continuity.

+For a deeper technical breakdown, see the [Architecture section](architecture/overview.md).

+---

 ## For Developers

 If you want to run the devstack, renderer, and services locally:

-- Start at **Developers → Get Started** for the full onboarding path.
+- Start at [Developers → Get Started](developers/get-started.md) for the full onboarding path.
-- See **Developers → Devstack Setup** for running the Docker-based local stack.
+- See [Developers → Devstack Setup](developers/devstack.md) for running the Docker-based local environment.
-- See **Developers → Renderer & Shell** for running UI surfaces against the stack.
+- See [Developers → Renderer & Shell](developers/renderer-and-shell.md) to run UI surfaces against the stack.

-## For Architects and Operators

-- See **Architecture → Overview** for a conceptual map of the control plane, data plane, and I/O surfaces.
-- See **Architecture → Deep Dive** for request flows, data/secret handling, and component interactions.